mclima/1-DOM-scripting/readme.md

 }
 ```

-_The text being displayed in the UI is coming from the navItemsArray because they are now capitalized._
+_We know that the text being displayed in the UI is coming from the navItemsArray because they are now capitalized._

 So we will dynamically generate the nav from items in the array.